drivenboy/More-Projects/README.md

 # More-Projects
-NOTE:
+NOTE: <br>
-Not all the projects are transparent and most of my exceptional projects are meant to be very confidential and hence set to private.
+Not all the projects are transparent and most of my exceptional projects are meant to be very confidential and hence set to private. <br>
-If you would like to view them for some reason, kindly contact me via my email----> prudhvir311@gmail.com
+If you would like to view them for some reason, kindly contact me via my email----> <br>
+prudhvir311@gmail.com

 Regards<br>